BrunoMazorra/Paper-Summary/README.md

 Both XGBoost and FT-Transformer get high metrics for accuracy, recall, precision, and F1-Score.
 However, XGBoost outperforms FT-Transformer in all metrics.
 In particular, XGBoost obtains an accuracy of 0.9936, recall of 0.9540 and precision of 0.9838 in distinguishing non-malicious tokens from scams.
 In contrast, FT-Transformer gets an accuracy of 0.9890, recall of 0.9180 and precision of 0.9752.
+Therefore, from now we will only analyse on XBoost results.

 <img src="shap_values.png" width="60%" />